 Confirmation email from Medium, a blogging platform

 Brands use emails to confirm user registration.
-It is more like closing the deal, but that doesn’t mean your drip emails are no more needed.
-Once a user has signed up, you can schedule drip emails to say a thank you, or remind about the renewal of purchase, or include links to your products or services.
+It is more like closing the deal, but that doesn’t mean your drip emails are no longer needed.
+Once a user has signed up, you can schedule drip email campaigns to say a thank you, or remind about the renewal of purchase, or include links to your products or services.
 Sending out receipts of any purchase made instantly is essential.
-That validates your customer support and creates a base for customer trust.
-Confirmation emails on ticket or train bookings or hotel room bookings can be followed by reminding users about that upcoming trip few days prior to the trip.
+That validates customer support and creates a base for customer trust.
+Confirmation emails on ticket or train bookings or hotel room bookings can be followed by reminding users about that upcoming trip a few days prior to the trip.

 You cannot send a bunch of emails to your existing user list about something they did not sign up for.
 You can sub-divide your lists into various segments based on demographics or actions or interests.
-Drip emails are more like niche email marketing.
+Drip email campaigns are more like niche email marketing.